feralpacket/preonic_keymap/README.md

 - Removed the DVORAK and COLEMAK layers.
 - Added a leader key modifier and configured sequences to mimic the Cisco alias commands.
 - Replaced the _______ ( 7 underscores ) aliases for TRANSPARENT with KC_NO so that removing KC_LGUI in the GAME layer actually works.
+- Configured LOWER and RAISE to send a space when tapped.

 ### Helpful links